 Maureen Condic is an associate professor of neurobiology and anatomy at the University of Utah School of Medicine, with an adjunct appointment in the department of pediatrics.
 She received her undergraduate degree from the University of Chicago, her doctorate from the University of California at Berkeley, and her postdoctoral training at the University of Minnesota.
 Since her appointment at the University of Utah in 1997, Professor Condic’s primary research focus has been the development and regeneration of the nervous system.
 In 1999, she was awarded the Basil O’Connor Young Investigator Award for her studies of peripheral nervous system development.
 In 2002, she was named a McKnight Neuroscience of Brain Disorders Investigator, in recognition of her research in the field of spinal cord repair and regeneration.
 Her current research involves the control of human stem cell potency and differentiation.
 In addition to her scientific research, Professor Condic teaches both graduate and medical students.
 Her teaching focuses primarily on embryonic development, and she is the director for human embryology in the University of Utah School of Medicine’s curriculum.

-Richard M. Doerflinger is associate director of the Secretariat of Pro-Life Activities, United States Conference of Catholic Bishops, where he has worked for 34 years.
-Among his duties is the preparation of policy statements and congressional testimony on abortion, euthanasia, conscience rights in health care, embryo research, and other medical-moral issues for the bishops’ conference.
-He is also Adjunct Fellow in Bioethics and Public Policy at the National Catholic Bioethics Center in Philadelphia and serves on the advisory board to the Center for Bioethics and Human Dignity in Bannockburn, Illinois.
+Richard M. Doerflinger is the retired associate director of the Secretariat of Pro-Life Activities, United States Conference of Catholic Bishops, where he worked for 34 years to prepare of policy statements and congressional testimony on abortion, euthanasia, conscience rights in health care, embryo research, and other medical-moral issues for the bishops’ conference.
+He is an Adjunct Fellow in Bioethics and Public Policy at the National Catholic Bioethics Center in Philadelphia and serves on the advisory board to the Center for Bioethics and Human Dignity in Bannockburn, Illinois.

 Doerflinger has testified before Congress, the National Bioethics Advisory Commission, the National Institutes of Health, the President’s Council on Bioethics, and several state legislatures on the way public policy treats human life at its most vulnerable stages.
 His writings on medical ethics and public policy include contributions to the Journal of Law, Medicine & Ethics, Hastings Center Report, Duquesne Law Review, Cell Proliferation, the Kennedy Institute of Ethics Journal, the Encyclopedia of Catholic Doctrine (Our Sunday Visitor Press, 1997), the National Catholic Bioethics Quarterly, and the American Journal of Bioethics.
 He holds a B.A. and an M.A. in divinity from the University of Chicago and has conducted doctoral studies in theology at that institution and the Catholic University of America.